Megan Tapper signs with plant-based sports nutrition brand ATAQ

-Megan Tapper signs with plant-based sports nutrition brand ATAQThursday, November 18, 2021
+Megan Tapper signs with plant-based sports nutrition brand ATAQSaturday, November 20, 2021

 |

-COSTA MESA, California– Megan Tapper, 2020 Olympic bronze medalist in 100m hurdles has partnered with ATAQ–a California start-up for plant-based sports nutrition products.
+COSTA MESA, California — Megan Tapper, the first-ever Jamaican athlete to win an Olympic medal in the 100m hurdles, will partner with ATAQ, a California start-up for plant-based sports nutrition products.

-With Tapper preparing for the World Athletics Championships coming up in Oregon in 2022, both parties agreed to engage starting immediately, so the athlete can be in her best shape.
+Both parties agreed to engage, starting immediately, having all eyes set now on helping Tapper be at her absolute best at the World Athletics Championships coming up in Oregon in 2022.

-Being five feet one inch tall she acknowledged that her size can be a disadvantage in clearing hurdles.
-However, she added that she is not fazed by it and focuses on advantages like being faster between each hurdle and has proven to defy the odds over and over again.
+At 5' 1” she acknowledges that her size can be a disadvantage in clearing hurdles.
+However, she isn't fazed by it and focuses on advantages like being faster between each hurdle, defying the odds over and over again.
+Her latest and greatest achievement was the bronze medal at the 2020 Tokyo Olympics in the 100m hurdles.

-To support her training, competition and recovery, Tapper has been using ATAQ’s plant-based sports nutrition products since 2019 when ATAQ started to enter the Jamaican market.
+The athlete will now put her focus on the World Championships in 2022.
+To support her training, competition and recovery, Tapper has been using ATAQ's plant-based sports nutrition products since 2019 when ATAQ entered the Jamaican market.

-“Competing at the highest possible levels getting nutrition right can make all the difference.
-I’ve been using ATAQ’s products for several years now and I feel a huge difference in my performance and recovery”, Tapper said.
+“Competing at the highest possible levels, getting nutrition right can make all the difference.
+I've been using ATAQ's products for several years now and I feel a huge difference in my performance and recovery,” Tapper says.

-Given her goals, every aspect of her training and nutrition gets perfected, a release FYI consultancy group said.

 “We are excited to not only help fuel her efforts and journey with our products but to get her insights, thoughts and feedback.”

-ATAQ was born out of the CEO’S own need for clean, plant-based sports nutrition, providing healthy products specifically developed for athletes with high performance goals.
+As a road cycling enthusiast Walter himself is no stranger to the challenge of fuelling training and competition the right way.
+ATAQ was born out of his own need for clean, plant-based sports nutrition, providing healthy products specifically developed for athletes with high-performance goals.
+“Understanding the athlete's needs, demands, and challenges makes engaging with athletes like Megan crucial to provide effective products that athletes want to use.
+And that's what is most important to us,” adds Nikki Halbur, co-founder and COO.

-When it comes to engaging with Olympic level athletes, Tapper is in good company as Julie Ertel (2000 Olympic Silver Medallist in Water Polo, USA Triathlete and 2x PanAm Gold Medallist in Individual Triathlon) is a member and athletic advisor to ATAQ, the release added.
+When it comes to engaging with Olympic level athletes, Tapper is in good company.
+Julie Ertel (2000 Olympic silver medallist in water polo, USA triathlete and 2x PanAm gold medallist in individual triathlon) is a member and athletic advisor to ATAQ.

+Ideated by athletes, formulated by food scientists, ATAQ is at the forefront of natural, plant-based sports nutrition products, using ingredient extracts clinically proven to optimise performance and improve recovery.
+Designed for the athlete who strives to achieve their peak and values health, ATAQ currently offers three product lines to support each exercise modality — pre-workout, intra-workout and post-workout (recovery).

+In Jamaica, ATAQ products are exclusively distributed through Unwind Distributors and can be found across Jamaica in select supermarkets, pharmacies and health food stores.

 ADVERTISEMENT